schmidek/News-aggregator/README.md

 ## Info

-A reddit-like news aggregator.

-Designed to be served directly from couchdb to allow for easy scalability.
+A reddit-like news aggregator served directly from CouchDB.

+It has almost no features, looks like crap and probably has lots of bugs/security vulnerabilites but if you still want to see it in action [here's a link.](http://news.schmidek.ca)

+This is really just an excuse for me to experiment with and learn a bit about CouchDB and to see if CouchDB is even suited for a site like this.

 Currently uses the same ranking algorithm for both posts and comments and is similar to reddit's hot ranking.
 I plan on implementing similar to reddit's best algorithm for comments.
 [A good summary of how reddit's ranking works.](http://amix.dk/blog/post/19588)